 Great transportation relies on land use planning that creates complete neighbourhoods with shops, services, job opportunities as well as infrastructure that allows people to realistically choose to walk, cycle or scooter from their home to their work, recreation and daily shopping needs.

-A complete neighbourhood has convenient transit, because the number of people living there makes it cost effective to schedule frequent trips.
+Convenient transit happens naturally in these neighbourhoods, because the number of people living there makes it cost effective for BC Transit to schedule frequent trips.

 Steps to success